Temperatures likely to drop on Friday following a week of scorching weather

-The country is set for a brief respite of cooler weather this weekend following a week of scorching temperatures throughout New Zealand.
+The country is set for a brief respite of cooler weather this weekend as New Zealand enters the "peak" of the heat wave today.

-Temperatures in the South Island were cranked to the max yesterday, Pukaki (Mt Cook) reached 34.8C, Hurunui 34.4C and Masterton got to 32.7C.
+Temperatures in the South Island were cranked to the max yesterday, with Cheviot reaching 36.1C - New Zealand's warmest temperature this summer, Pukaki (Mt Cook) reached 34.8C, Hurunui 34.4C and Masterton got to 32.7C.

+Niwa said Thursday would be the "peak" of the heat wave, and predicted temperatures could reach 37C in parts of north Canterbury.

-Fine weather is on the cards for the Auckland region today, although, there will be some cloud in the morning and evening, with easterly breezes.
+Fine weather is on the cards for the Auckland region again today with a high of 27C, although, there will be some cloud in the morning and evening, with easterly breezes.

+MetService meteorologist Hannah Moes said today's top main centres were forecast to be Blenheim in the South Island on 34C, and Masterton in the North Island on 33C.
+But many more spots were tipped to top 30C, a trend the country has experienced since the heat began on Sunday.

+"Today is looking very similar to the past few days, apart from some cloud in the morning and at night it is looking fine for most places," Moes said.

+The exceptions to the fine weather were gale northerlies forecast about Fiordland and strengthening westerlies in central New Zealand.

+Last night was another sweltering one for Auckland, with the mercury hovering around 20C before dipping to 18C about 6am.

-However, Metservice meteorologist Lisa Murray said parts of the country are facing a change from the hot weather in the form of a punchy southern system.
+MetService meteorologist Lisa Murray said some respite from the heat was coming for parts of the country in the form of a punchy southern system.

 "We are still under this ridge of high pressure, what we are seeing is a slight increase in winds," she told the Herald.